 Unhealthy School Lunches Statistics

 Parents, be aware!
 2 out of three middle school students who eat school lunches regularly are overweight or obese.
-According to the unhealthy school lunches statistics released by experts, children who eat school lunches may have high bad cholesterol or LDL than kids who bring their lunch along with them.
+According to the unhealthy school lunches statistics released by experts, children who eat school lunches may have higher bad cholesterol or LDL than kids who bring their lunch along with them.

 According to Elizabeth Jackson, MD, MPH, assistant professor of internal medicine at the University of Michigan Health System in Ann Arbor, unhealthy school lunches statistics will continue to climb as the efforts of schools to provide healthier lunch menus to students have a long way to go.
 According to her, the school environment must be an excellent opportunity for teachers and educators to teach kids on how to make healthy choices, both in terms of exercises and health.

 The University of Michigan Health System in Ann Arbor conducted a research study on 1,076 middle school students.
-They filled out questions asking them what they ate during lunch, how much physical activity they undertake, and the number of hours they spent on watching TV, spend in front of the computer each day, and number of hours spent in playing video games each day.
+They filled out questions asking them what they ate during lunch, how much physical activity they undertake, and the number of hours they spent on watching TV, spend in front of the computer each day, and the number of hours spent in playing video games each day.

 In order to determine the unhealthy school lunches statistics, they were divided into three groups depending on their answers to questions asked to them: almost always or always eat lunch at school or bring packed lunch from home.
 The unhealthy school lunches statistics and other findings were presented at the meeting of the American College of Cardiology.